 Here are a few pointers to help you develop your interview technique when you are preparing for a job interview.
 It is worth having a good look at online resources. which describe likely competency based questions for interviews.

-The STAR approach described here is always a good way of thinking through your answers.
 Make sure you consider which interview questions to prepare for and practice your answers beforehand.
 Even write down different examples under core competency based questions including:

 - Time management / planning / organisation skills